agster27/unpackerr.github.io/docs/install/includes/archiveaccess.md

 :::caution Archive Access
-Requires access to your download location.
+Unpackerr requires write access to your download location.
 Make sure you set the `path` variables correctly in the configuration.
 Even if they're set incorrectly Unpackerr makes a best effort attempt to locate your downloads.
 If it can't find your downloads, then the